Ficool

 "We're going to the capital in six months," Yuno said, not looking away.
 "The Magic Knights Entrance Exam.
 Don't fall behind."

-"I have no intention of falling behind," Lencar replied.
-"The exam is just another set of variables to be solved."
+"I have no intention of falling behind," Lencar replied, his voice firm.
+"The exam is just the first step."

 More Chapters